KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ::: tip Note

 We recommend the Notary Node Operators to check the Table at [https://github.com/komodoplatform/dpow#dpow-asset-status](https://github.com/komodoplatform/dpow#dpow-asset-status) for latest information on the repositories and branches to run.
-If there is contradicting information in this document, treat the information at [https://github.com/komodoplatform/dpow#dpow-asset-status](https://github.com/komodoplatform/dpow#dpow-asset-status) as correct and inform the team through the [Komodo Discord Server](https://komodoplatform.com/discord) or by summbiting a Pull Request (PR).
+If there is contradicting information in this document, treat the information at [https://github.com/komodoplatform/dpow#dpow-asset-status](https://github.com/komodoplatform/dpow#dpow-asset-status) as correct and inform the team through the [Komodo Discord Server](https://komodoplatform.com/discord) or by submitting a Pull Request (PR).
 Using the **exact** repository and branch/tag recommended is very important for the security of the network.

 :::